John S. Marmaduke: American Civil War

-Marmaduke was on duty in the New Mexico Territory in the spring of 1861 when he received news that Missouri had declared secession from the United States (Union).
-He returned home to meet with his father, a strong Unionist.
+Marmaduke was on duty in the New Mexico Territory in the spring of 1861 when he received news that several southern states had declared secession from the United States (Union).
+He returned home to Missouri to meet with his father, a strong Unionist.
 Afterward, Marmaduke resigned from the United States Army, effective April 1861.
 Pro-secession Missouri Governor Claiborne Fox Jackson, Marmaduke's uncle, soon appointed him as the colonel of the 1st Regiment of Rifles, a unit from Saline County, Missouri, in the Missouri State Guard.

 Governor Jackson left Jefferson City, Missouri, in June, along with State Guard commander Major-General Sterling Price, to recruit more troops.
 Marmaduke and his regiment met them at Boonville, Missouri.
 Within a short time, Price and Jackson left, leaving Marmaduke in charge of a small force of militia.
 Marmaduke's troops were not adequately prepared for combat, but Governor Jackson ordered him to stand against U.S. forces who had entered the state.
-U.S. Brigadier-General Nathaniel Lyon's 1,700 well-trained and equipped soldiers easily routed Marmaduke's untrained and poorly armed force at the Battle of Boonville on June 17, 1861.
+U.S. brigadier-general Nathaniel Lyon's 1,700 well-trained and equipped soldiers easily routed Marmaduke's untrained and poorly armed force at the Battle of Boonville on June 17, 1861.
 The skirmish was mockingly dubbed "the Boonville Races" by Unionists because Marmaduke's forces broke and ran after 20 minutes of battle.

 Disgusted by the situation, Marmaduke resigned his commission in the Missouri State Guard and traveled to Richmond, Virginia, where he was commissioned a first lieutenant in the regular Confederate States Army.
 The Confederate States War Department ordered him to report for duty in Arkansas, where he soon was elected lieutenant-colonel of the 1st Arkansas Battalion.
 He was on the staff of Lieutenant-General William J. Hardee, a former United States Military Academy instructor of infantry tactics.
 Marmaduke's former Utah War commander, Albert Sidney Johnston, asked him to join his staff in early 1862.
 Marmaduke was wounded in action at the Battle of Shiloh as colonel of the 3rd Confederate Regiment, incapacitating him for several months.